-I am not delusional--I know that homemade crème brûlée is a tough sell.
+We know, we know - homemade crème brûlée can be a tough sell.
 All you need is a culinary blowtorch, a few individual ramekins, your finest vanilla bean, and the foresight to let the custards set in the fridge for at least four hours.
-It’s soooo simple!
-See what I’m saying?
-This is not a piece of cake (literally).
+It’s soooo simple! (wink wink)

 For the Grapefruit Curd